ucsdCSE110wi16/CSE110M260T14/USERSTORIES.md

 As a user, I want to see all my previous transactions, items bought or sold so that I can keep track of my activity.

 As a user, I want to see all items I posted and get offers from potential buyers so that I can sell the item.

+# Item Listings Page:
+As a user, I want to be able to see all listings on a page

+As a user, I want each listing to show title, price and description

+As a user, I want to be able to search the listings with keywords present in the title and description

+As a user, I want to be able to filter the listings based on location (distance from me)

+As a user, I want to be able to click on the listing and see post details